Friendly competition to practise research

 One award with a value of £6,000 is available on tbc.

 The FfWG fellowship is awarded in alternate years.

 Please refer to the ffwg.org.uk website for further details.

-* Must be a woman postgraduate studying at an Institution of Higher Education in North West England or North Wales and resident in the United Kingdom at the time of the Academic Presentation Day in October of that year.
+* Must be a woman postgraduate studying at an Institution of Higher Education in North West England or North Wales and resident in the United Kingdom al the time of the Academic Presentation Day In 2021.

 - Her name, address, telephone number and email address.

 - The name of her institution of Higher Education.

 - The title, date, venue and organiser of the conference.

 - A title to the research so that the topic is immediately obvious.

 - Not less than 100 words of clear information on the present research and its validity.